 The Audit Committee shall be appointed by the Board of Directors and shall have at least three members.
-All members of the Audit Committee shall meet the independence, financial literacy and experience requirements of the New York Stock Exchange, as the same may be amended or supplemented from time to time, and of the Securities and Exchange Commission (the "SEC") pursuant to regulations promulgated by the SEC under The Sarbanes-Oxley Act of 2002 (the "Sarbanes Act") or otherwise, as the same may be amended or supplemented from time to time.
-The Company must disclose in its periodic reports required by Section 13(a) of the Securities Exchange Act of 1934 (the "Act") whether or not it has at least one member who is a "financial expert," as defined by the SEC pursuant to the Sarbanes Act and whether such expert is "independent" as defined in Section 10A(m)(3) of the Act, and if not, why not.
+All members of the Audit Committee shall meet the independence and financial literacy requirements of the New York Stock Exchange, as the same may be amended or supplemented from time to time, and of the Securities and Exchange Commission (the "SEC") pursuant to regulations promulgated by the SEC, as the same may be amended or supplemented from time to time.
+In addition, at least one member of the Audit Committee shall qualify as an "audit committee financial expert," as defined by the SEC pursuant to Item 407 of Regulation S-K promulgated by the SEC, and the Company must disclose in its periodic reports required by Section 13(a) of the Securities Exchange Act of 1934 (the "Act") the name of such expert(s).
+The members of the Audit Committee will be appointed by and serve at the discretion of the Board.